 If you are looking for a diverse array of aquatic life, look no further than the Sea of Cortez.
 It is very accessible to foreigners.
 It is a meeting point of tropical species from the south and species from the temperate zones of the north.
 This creates a unique ecosystem that will provide an unforgettable experience for travellers.
 There are plenty of local dive shops and places to charter a boat.

-What Should I Take To Mexico?
+What Should I Take to Mexico?

 Here are some essential items to consider for your trip to Mexico: